Olympics Logo

 Developers adapt the Olympic emblem for each game so that each season has its decals.
 At the same time, traditional rings always appear in all versions.
 They are usually depicted below, under the host city’s symbol.

-Such elements of identity are created 4-5 years before the start of the event.
-The presentation of the original logo of the Tokyo 2020 Olympic Games took place in 2015.
+Such elements of identity are created 4-5 years before the event begins.
+The original logo for the Tokyo 2020 Olympic Games was unveiled in 2015.
 It had a T-shape and the city’s name to represent the team tomorrow.
 However, the symbol proposed by Kenjiro Sanro was never used.
 Another designer noted that his work resembled the chosen emblem and filed a lawsuit demanding damages.
 In response, the organizers of the international sporting event abandoned their decision and re-ran the competition for the best logo.

 In 2016, the version proposed by Asao Tokolo won.
 At first glance, this is a simple abstraction, but it has a hidden meaning.
 The checkered pattern conveys the idea of unity.
 It consists of squares and two types of rectangles to symbolize diversity.
-The quadrangular figures are arranged in a circle and painted in the indigo color characteristic of Japanese culture.
-Below, the inscription “TOKYO 2020” is inscribed between the graphic part and the Olympic rings.
+The quadrangular figures are arranged in a circle and painted indigo blue, a color characteristic of Japanese culture.
+Below, the inscription “TOKYO 2020” appears between the graphic element and the Olympic rings.

 Font and Colors

 Intertwining rings are great for an international event because they represent a connection.
-They are connected in two rows in the shape of the letter “W.” Their symbolism was also noted by psychoanalyst and psychiatrist Carl Gustav Jung, who considered interlocking rings long before the Olympic Games logo was created as a personification of people and continuity.
-There are similar motives in other spheres of life: for example, in Freemasonry, marriage rituals, and sacred geometry.
+They are arranged in two rows in the shape of the letter “W.” Their symbolism was also noted by the psychoanalyst and psychiatrist Carl Gustav Jung, who considered interlocking rings long before the Olympic Games logo was created, as a personification of people and continuity.
+There are similar motives in other spheres of life, such as Freemasonry, marriage rituals, and sacred geometry.
 This idea is based on the properties of the Vesica Piscis mathematical form created by the intersection of two identical discs.

-The logo’s lettering changes every four years because the host cities are developing their identities.
+The logo’s lettering changes every four years as the host cities develop their identities.
 But the five-ringed symbol always has a traditional shape and a classic palette.
 Each segment has a different color: red, green, black, yellow, and blue.
 They represent the five continents whose inhabitants take part in international sports competitions.

-At the same time, colors are not tied to specific parts of the world because Pierre de Coubertin did not give them such a meaning.
+At the same time, colors are not tied to specific parts of the world because Pierre de Coubertin did not assign them that meaning.
 He chose the palette on a different principle.
-The “father” of the Olympics tried to ensure that the six colors could represent the flags of all world countries without exception.
+The “father” of the Olympics sought to ensure that the six colors could represent the flags of all countries in the world.
 That is, if the rings represent inhabited continents, then their color scheme symbolizes individual states.

 FAQ